ajvondrak/git-topics/doc/git-topics-stage.1.md

-you might as well record those in the merge commit itself: it's part of the history too, it's the most relevant place to record conflict resolutions (be sure to explain them in the commit message!), and you're guaranteed a merge commit via `--no-ff` regardless.
+you might as well record those in the merge commit itself: it's part of the history too, it's the most relevant place to record conflict resolutions (be sure to explain them in the commit message!), and you're guaranteed a merge commit via `--no-ff` regardless, which means the branch's history remains intact.

 As always, evaluate your needs on a case by case basis.
+There's no one-size-fits-all solution:

-Perhaps topic A actually has a dependency on topic B, so you should merge B into A. Maybe rebasing public commits or merging the upstream to your topic is actually appropriate. `git cherry-pick` might also play into a solution to your problem.
+* Perhaps topic A actually has a dependency on topic B, so you should merge B into A. See git-topics-use(1).

-Most insidiously, maybe the issue with the merge isn't a simple textual conflict, but rather a more "semantic" one (e.g., someone has changed the name of a variable you depend on).
-One way to preempt such issues is to play with `git topics integrate` before staging your topic.
+* Evil merges don't just have a simple textual conflict, but rather a more "semantic" one (e.g., someone has changed the name of a variable you depend on).
+One way to preempt such issues is to play with a throwaway integration branch before staging your topic.
+See git-topics-integrate(1).

+* Maybe in some narrow case merging the upstream to your topic is actually appropriate.

+* It could be that rewriting commits (even public ones) is ultimately the way to go.
+Sometimes this is called a "reroll": to just write the feature over again with a cleaner patch set and/or history.

+* Of course, you could always make additional commits to your topic before merging.

+* In certain situations, you just need to copy over a certain commit with `git cherry-pick`.
+This should be infrequent with proper branch management, though.

+* etc

+Use your best judgement.

 ## SEE ALSO

-git-topics(1), git-topics-setup(1), git-merge(1), git-checkout(1),
+git-topics(1), git-merge(1), git-checkout(1), git-fetch(1), git-pull(1)
-git-fetch(1), git-pull(1)

-gitworkflows(7), git-rebase(1), git-cherry-pick(1), git-topics-review(1),
-git-topics-integrate(1)

 [Linus Torvalds on git rebase and merge](http://www.mail-archive.com/dri-devel@lists.sourceforge.net/msg39091.html)